mamedev/mame/docs/source/usingmame/defaultkeys.rst

 **Delete**
     Clear/reset to default when highlighting an entry on the input configuration, cheat options, and plugin options pages.
-**P**
-    Pauses the emulated machine.
-**Left Shift+P**
-    While paused, advances to next frame.
-If rewind is enabled, a new rewind save state is also captured.
 **Left Shift+~**
     While paused, loads the most recent rewind save state.
 **F1**